Brindhhaa/16-Bit-Microprocessor-From-Scratch/README.md

 # 16-Bit MicroProcessor

 Hello to all reading this!
 This was a project that I completed after my very first introduction to computer architecture course.
-This is a 16 bit microprocessor with a retro style GPU and 32 instructions.
+This is a 16 bit microprocessor that I designed and implemented in digital logic.
+It has 22 instructions.
 For this project, I have a few folders listed: